To calculate interest correctly, you need to know three values:

 - The amount of time (in years or fractions of a year)

-When you know these three values, the calculation is simple.
+When you know these three values, calculating interest is simple.

 We’ll call interest (I), principle (P), rate (r), and time (t).
 Then I = Prt.